ROS 2 Setup

 sudo bash ./install_ros2.sh

 The above script takes up-to 15 minutes depending on the speed of your machine.
 When prompted, type "Y" or "y" to continue installation.
-Once the installation is complete, a Installation Complete!
+Once the installation is complete, a *`Installation Complete!`* confirmation message is shown.
+You may delete the installation file if required.

 If for some reason colcon is not installed by the script, then the below command may be used: